Manzana Springs Vegetable Farm is a small scale diversified vegetable farm in Moab, Utah which produces fresh, local food that goes beyond organic.

 The following is an attempt to give prospective volunteers an idea of what our farm and the work will be like, so that you can decide if it would be right for you.

-2013 will be our twelfth season of growing vegetables in Moab.
+2014 will be our thirteenth season of growing vegetables in Moab.
 Since the farm's beginning we have both had various jobs off of the farm.
 Over the years we have been trying to find the right balance between farming and pursing other careers.
-Since 2005 Adrea has been working full time at the local library where she is now the Head of Adult Services.
-Chris has been working full time managing a native plant nursery for a company called Wildland Scapes since 2009.
+From 2005 to 2013 Adrea worked full time at the local library as the Head of Adult Services.
+Now she works part-time and spends most of her day raising Noah.
+Chris is now working full time for the State of Utah and continues to work part-time managing a native plant nursery for a company called Wildland Scapes.
 These off-farm jobs have created a more sustainable balance in our lives, and we continue farming in order to create a lifestyle for ourselves and an alternative food supply for our community.
-The farm continues to make a significant contribution to our local food supply and are both committed to producing food using environmentally responsible methods.
+The farm continues to make a significant contribution to our local food supply and we are committed to producing food using environmentally responsible methods.
 Our goal is to build up the health of our soil, our local ecosystem, and our local community.